Must-try dishes

 A simple navy bean soup with ham hock and mashed potato, on the menu of the United States Senate cafeteria every day since 1903 and still in DC's diner repertoire.

 History: Senate bean soup has been on the menu of the United States Senate restaurant in the Capitol every day, almost without exception, since 1903.
-The origin story credits Senator Fred Dubois of Idaho, who in 1903 mandated the soup; an alternative credit goes to Senator Knute Nelson of Minnesota, who is said to have requested it personally.
-Either way the recipe became written into Senate cafeteria policy.
+The origin story credits Senator Fred Dubois of Idaho, who in 1903 mandated the soup; an alternative credit goes to Senator Knute Nelson of Minnesota.
 The version is austere: navy beans simmered with smoked ham hocks, mashed potato to thicken, onion and seasoning, nothing else.
 The Senate kitchen will give the recipe out to any caller; it is among the most-published recipes in DC history.
-Outside the Capitol, the soup turns up at Bullfeathers on Capitol Hill, Old Ebbitt Grill and across the city's diner-and-classic-American repertoire.
+Outside the Capitol, the soup turns up at Bullfeathers on Capitol Hill and Old Ebbitt Grill.

 Where to try it: Old Ebbitt Grill, Florida Avenue Grill